FahimKamal/UE5_CastleBlockout/README.md

 *   **Spatial Design for Emergent Gameplay:** Creating an environment that supports multiple player approaches (exploration, questing, stealth).
 *   **Zone-Based Level Design:** Structuring a larger level into distinct, functional zones.
 *   **Leveraging Existing Systems:** Integrating and designing around advanced character animation systems for realistic player movement from the outset.
-*   **Project Completion:** Taking a level design from concept through LDD, full greyboxing, and to a packaged build.
+*   **Project Completion & Submission:** Taking a level design from concept through LDD, full greyboxing, packaging a build, and successfully completing course requirements.

 ---

-## 🔮 Future Plans (Beyond Current Completed Greybox Scope, based on LDD)
+## 🔮 Future Plans (Post-Course Development for Portfolio Enhancement)

-While this greybox is complete for the course requirements, future development could include:
+Now that the course requirements are met, the plan is to further develop this "Medieval Village Prototype" into a more polished and comprehensive portfolio piece.
+Key areas for future enhancement include:

+*   🏡 **Enhanced Level Detail:**
+    *   Adding more detailed geometry to buildings (e.g., proper doors, windows, roof details).
+    *   Populating interiors with more context-appropriate props.
+*   💎 **Interactive Elements:**
+    *   Implementing functional treasure chests.
+    *   Creating destructible items (barrels, crates) that may yield loot.
+    *   Adding collectible items from the environment (e.g., herbs from plants, fruit from trees).
-*   Implement functional NPC AI and daily schedules.
+*   🤖 **Basic NPC Implementation:**
-*   Develop quest systems and dialogue interactions.
-*   Introduce skill progression for lockpicking and stealth.
-*   Add detailed art assets to bring the medieval village to life.
-*   Expand environmental storytelling elements.
-*   Refine combat mechanics (if pursued).

-*(For the current Coursera module, the focus remains on the completed greybox and its presentation).*
+    *   Introducing simple walking NPCs to add life to the village.
+    *   Implementing basic Guard NPCs with patrol routes and detection cones.
+    *   Guards will attempt to "capture" or become hostile if the player is detected in restricted areas or committing crimes.
+*   📜 **Simple Quest System:**
+    *   Adding a few basic fetch quests or "eliminate target" missions to demonstrate quest flow.
+*   🎨 **Visual & Audio Polish:** (Long-term)
+    *   Replacing greybox assets with stylized or realistic art assets.
+    *   Improving lighting and post-processing for better atmosphere.
+    *   Adding ambient sounds and basic SFX.

+The goal is to transform this solid greybox foundation into a more complete and engaging game environment that effectively showcases level design, basic gameplay system integration, and world-building skills to potential employers.

 ---